FelixOnline/v2/content/articles/2016-2-12-the-top-three-strong-women-leads-who-arent-elle-woods.md

 _Chihiro – Spirited Away_

 The Bechdel test describes whether a film contains at least two named women who talk to each other about something other than a man.
-Despite a worrying number of films today failing this test I cannot think of a single Miyazaki film which could be included amongst them: Chihiro is only one of his many inspiring and maturely\-written female characters.
+Despite a worrying number of films today failing this test I cannot think of a single Miyazaki film which could be included amongst them: Chihiro is only one of his many inspiring and maturely-written female characters.
 She may not be perfect, but her realism makes her relatable and wonderful.